 It’s also best to use a yarn type that is soft, breathable, and gentle on the skin like cotton.
 Some popular yarns like mohair and polyester can feel scratchy and uncomfortable, even if they’re not allergy-inducing.

 What’s the Best Yarn Type for Beginners?

-Most beginners will start with knitting patterns that require heavy wool yarns and big knitting needles.
+Most beginners will start with chunky wool yarns and big knitting needles.
 Truthfully, yarn types don’t have a huge impact on knitting difficulty, though novelty yarns can be complicated to work with.
-Wool is simply an affordable and common yarn type that can be used to make a lot of different things.
+Wool is simply an affordable and common yarn type that is easy to work with.